What's the Best Software for Tagging Files?

 When operating in Workgroup license mode, the tag names are stored in a commonly accessible database which only one user may modify, although any user may read them.
 In Cloud license mode, all files tagged and the Facet folder must be stored in the cloud local folder which is synchronized with a Web master folder.

 SetTags’ shortcut-based approach is attractive where files may be moved or where tagged files need to exported to users who may not have the program installed.
 It has comprehensive preview and help facilities, and tags which it applies are visible in File Explorer on Windows, in Outlook and in environments where SetTags is not installed, such as mobile devices.
 Its functionality is logically consistent and easily accessed.
-Its ability to easily auto-tag existing files makes it attractive to businesses wishing to organise collections of files by customer and interaction type (eg quotations, invoices and reminders).
-The individual license cost of A$29 per year is reasonable, and the concurrent user licensing model for workgroups and cloud may reduce costs for organizations.
+Its ability to auto-tag existing files makes it attractive to businesses wishing to organize collections of files by customer and interaction type (eg quotations, invoices and reminders).
+The ability to tag URLs allows tagging to be applied to cloud-only repositories.
+The individual license cost of US$29 per year is reasonable, and the concurrent user licensing model for workgroups and cloud may reduce costs for organizations.

 Elyse (ver 4.0.1)